Multi-label Classification with High-rank and High-order Label Correlations: Experiments

 \subsection{Data Sets}

-In this section, comparative studies were conducted on ten commonly used benchmark multi-label data sets.
+In this section, comparative studies were conducted on twelve commonly used benchmark multi-label data sets.
 Table \ref{tab:chara} summarizes the detailed characteristics of each data set $\mathcal{D}$, with the number of examples ($n$), the dimension of features ($m$), the number of class labels ($l$), label cardinality, i.e., average number of relevant labels per example ($LCard(\mathcal{D})$), label density, i.e. label cardinality over the number of class labels ($LDen(\mathcal{D})$), and number of distinct label sets ($D L(\mathcal{D})$) in $\mathcal{D}$.
-Those data sets are publicly available at \textit{http://mulan.sourceforge.net/datasets-mlc.html.}
+Those data sets are publicly available at \url{https://mulan.sourceforge.net/datasets-mlc.html}